 - Gain (dB): This enables you to increase / decrease the brightness of the display.
 For small signals where the display is mostly "blue" (dark) you can increase this value to see brighter colors and give more detail.
 If the display has too much "white", decrease this value.
 The default is 20dB and corresponds to a -20 dB signal at a particular frequency being displayed as "white".
-This option has no effect and is greyed out when the Pitch (EAC) algorithm is selected.
+This option has no effect and is grayed out when the Pitch (EAC) algorithm is selected.

 - Range (dB): Affects the range of signal sizes that will be displayed as colors.
 The default is 80 dB and means that you will not see anything for signals 80 dB below the value set for "Gain".
-This option has no effect and is greyed out when the Pitch (EAC) algorithm is selected.
+This option has no effect and is grayed out when the Pitch (EAC) algorithm is selected.

-- Frequency Gain (dB/dec): A positive value here gives some extra gain to higher frequencies (above 1000 Hz), as they tend to be smaller and so cannot be seen as well.
+- High boost (dB/dec): A positive value here gives some extra gain to higher frequencies (above 1,000 Hz), as they tend to be smaller and so cannot be seen as well.
 You get less gain at lower frequencies as well.
 The default is 0 dB.
-This option has no effect and is greyed out when the Pitch (EAC) algorithm is selected.
+This option has no effect and is grayed out when the Pitch (EAC) algorithm is selected.

 - Frequencies (default): Audio frequency determines the pitch of a sound.
 Measured in Hz, higher frequencies have higher pitch.
 See this Wikipedia article.